evert/evert.github.com/_posts/2020/2020-01-02-h2-parallelism.md

 served files from the filesystem, but a system under real load might behave differently.

-So treat these results as evidence.
+So treat these results as evidence, but not proof.

 The evidence tells me that if speed is the most important requirement, you should continue to use compound responses.